ajclarkson/ajclarkson.co.uk/src/blog/kubernetes-workloads-with-terraform-and-helm/index.md

 }
 ```

-You'll notice the configuration of the provider is pretty much identical to the Kubernetes one, and as such it has exactly the same requirements.
+You'll notice the configuration of the provider is pretty much identical to the kubernetes one, and as such it has exactly the same requirements.

 Let's add a basic helm chart example.
 We'll deploy an `mqtt` server to the cluster, but really we could have chosen anything for this.
 Add the following resource definition to your `main.tf`: